Exfoliating is the process of removing dead skin cells from the surface of your skin using a chemical, granular substance, or exfoliation tool.

 Sugar and milk, for example, contain acids that can help exfoliate your skin.
-When used topically, coffee may offer protective antioxidant properties and promote collagen production.
-Research also shows that manuka honey can aid in wound healing.
+When used topically, coffee may offer protective antioxidant properties and promote collagen production. also shows that manuka honey can aid in wound healing.

 Want to try it out?
 Here are two easy DIY scrub recipes for your face and body.

 Café au lait facial scrub

 - 2 tsp. milk or buttermilk

 - 1 tsp. honey